Medibloc (MED) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Medibloc Historical Price

-According to the latest data gathered on Medibloc live price page, the current price of Medibloc is 0.00726818USD.
-The circulating supply of Medibloc(MED) is 10.08B MED , giving it a market capitalization of $73.25M.
+According to the latest data gathered on Medibloc live price page, the current price of Medibloc is 0.00717442USD.
+The circulating supply of Medibloc(MED) is 10.08B MED , giving it a market capitalization of $72.32M.

 The Medibloc Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MED based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.